Code-Institute-Submissions/Code-Institute-Milestone-3-Data-Centric-Dev-Python-Flask/README.md

-# Project 3 - Creating cookbook
+# Project 3 - Cookbook
 This project is built for [Code Institute](https://codeinstitute.net/) as a part of _Full Stack Software Development Diploma course_.
 Project was focused on using semantic HTML5, SASS along with Materialize, Python (Flask), AJAX using jQuery as well as working with noSQL database MongoDB Atlas.

 ## UX